littensy/charm/README.md

 #### Caveats

+- **Do not use values that cannot be sent over remotes** in your shared atoms.
+This includes functions, threads, and non-string keys in dictionaries.

-- By default, Charm omits the individual changes made to atoms between sync events (i.e. a `counterAtom` set to `1` and then `2` will only send the final state of `2`).
+- **By default, Charm omits the individual changes made to atoms** between sync events (i.e. a `counterAtom` set to `1` and then `2` will only send the final state of `2`).
 If you need to preserve a history of changes, set `preserveHistory` to `true`.

-- Charm does not handle network communication.
-You must implement your own network layer to send and receive state updates.
+- **Charm does not handle network communication.** You must use remote events to send sync payloads and set `convertArrays` accordingly.
 This is implemented via the `remotes` namespace in the example above.

 ---